When you’ve got depression, you need as much support as possible. But what if your friendships haven’t stood the test of time?

 The prospect of putting ourselves ‘out there’ is daunting too.
 It makes us feel vulnerable, scared and overwhelmed.
 What if we’re rejected?
 What if we really don’t deserve friends?

-We really like the advice from members of the group:
+We really like the advice:

 Kitty Cragg My advice is to do things you love and are passionate about (art groups, writing groups, gigs, whatever floats your boat).
 If you enjoy something, it will show (and passion is pretty good at forging the first bonds of friendship between people) and also you can immerse yourself in the activity whilst you’re getting to know other people who do it.